When to visit the vet?

 Prognosis and follow-up care

-The prognosis for dogs with Dancing Doberman Disease is generally good, as the disease is not life-threatening and the quality of life of affected dogs is often only slightly affected.
-Many dogs can live a normal life, although the involuntary movements persist.
+The prognosis for dogs with Dancing Doberman Disease is generally good, as the condition is not life-threatening and the affected dogs’ quality of life is often only slightly impaired.
+Many dogs can lead normal lives, although the involuntary movements persist.

 The symptoms can vary over time, and although they can progress, the rate of progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. is often slow.
 Some dogs show no significant deterioration for years, while others may gradually experience an increase in symptoms.